 Loss of Use coverage is generally set at around 30 percent of your Coverage A. So, if your dwelling coverage is $300,000, your loss of use coverage should be somewhere between $90,000 to $120,000.

 Your Personal Liability coverage kicks in if you cause bodily injury or property damage to someone else or their property.
 The incident could take place in your home or anywhere else.

 The amount of personal liability protection should also take into account the value of your financial assets, which includes your home (and other properties you own), retirement accounts, and investments.

 Besides legal fees, your insurer is covering your assets as a whole.
-The maximum amount of personal liability coverage offered by Lemonade is $500,000—if this doesn’t cover it, you can add an umbrella policy to get up to an additional $1M in coverage (except in California, where you’re maxxed out at $500k).
+The maximum amount of personal liability coverage offered by Lemonade is $500,000—if this isn’t sufficient for you, consider adding an umbrella policy to bring you to $1M in coverage (except in California, where you’re maxxed out at $500k).

 Medical payments to others coverage

 Medical expense coverage covers costs related to injuries that take place on your property.
 In other words, this coverage helps pay for things like an ER visit to set a broken leg after an accident.